 Glass Tub Enclosures

 Can't part with your tub, but crave a look that's sleeker than a shower curtain?
 A glass tub enclosure could be your happy medium.
-The Enigma X frameless sliding tub door features 3/8" thick glass treated with an exclusive protective coating.
-Doors glide effortlessly on stainless steel wheels over a stainless steel track bar.
+The Enigma X Frameless Sliding Tub Door features 3/8" thick glass treated with an exclusive protective coating.
+On this model, the doors glide effortlessly on stainless steel wheels over a stainless steel track bar.
 Priced at around $1,000.Continue to 6 of 11 below.

 06 of 11